-- 19. The application includes a detailed line-item budget with appropriate object class categories for every year of the project, including costs allocated for federal and non-federal shares, and delineates staff by full-time equivalent or percentage of time to the project. - 20.
-The application includes a budget narrative for every year of the project.
-The budget narrative provides a breakdown of how all costs are calculated for each entry in the line- item budget and includes a basis for estimated costs, such as equipment, personnel, and travel.
-Vendor quotes are provided for equipment over \$5,000. - 21.
+- 20. The application includes a detailed line-item budget with appropriate object class categories for every year of the project, including costs allocated for federal and non-federal shares, and delineates staff by full-time equivalent or percentage of time to the project. - 21.
+The line-item budget includes a budget narrative for every year of the project.
+The budget narrative provides a breakdown of how all costs are calculated for each entry in the line-item budget and includes a basis for estimated costs, such as equipment, personnel, and travel.
+Vendor quotes are provided for equipment over \$5,000. - 22.
 The expenditures listed in the line-item budget and budget narrative align with the implementation plan and OWP.